nxshell/nxshell-mobile/README.md

   </div>
 </div>

-# nxshell-desktop
-An easy to use [new terminal](https://github.com/nxshell/nxshell) for Windows/Linux/MacOS platform.
+- More feature please try our [new terminal](https://github.com/nxshell/nxshell) on Windows/Linux/MacOS platform.
 It like Xshell or SecureCRT or PuTTY shell client.